yesnik/ruby-guides/proc_vs_lambda.md

 add_lambda.call(2, 3, 4) #=> ArgumentError: wrong number of arguments (given 3, expected 2)
 ```

-## Capture variables on definition
+## Closure behaviour

+Blocks, Procs and Lambdas are *closures* in Ruby.
+They remember the values of all the variables that were in scope on the moment of their definition.
+They are then able to access those variables when it is called even if they are in a different scope.

 It looks like `proc` and `lambda` on definition remember the state of undefined variable `a`.
-We can define variable `a` after `proc` and `lambda` definition, but they won't see this variable anymore.
+We can define variable `a` after `proc` and `lambda` definition, but they won't get the new value of this variable.
+They'll use captured value of variable.

 ### Proc